andOlga/umineko-catbox-english/CONTRIBUTING.md

 # Editing the exefs_texts

-`exefs_texts.txt` contains text that is hardcoded in the Nintendo Switch executable of the game.
+`exefs_texts.txt` contains text that is hardcoded in the Switch executable of the game.
 This is mainly used for UI text, such as confirmation prompts, but it *also* unfortunately includes BERNKASTEL's game during EP8.

 This file is a TSV file.
 Each row has the format `offset<tab>English text<tab>Japanese text`.
 Out of these, the only one you should be changing is the "English text".